-Hydrogen gas does not occur naturally in convenient reservoirs.
-As of 2019 almost all the world’s hydrogen is produced by steam methane reforming (SMR).
+On Earth, as of 2019, almost all the world’s pure hydrogen is produced by steam methane reforming (SMR).
 (Wikipedia)

-But hydrogen can also be produced by electrolysis of water, acting as an energy storage, so that, when combined with renewables like wind, solar or hydro, it can successfully even out the intermittent nature of these energy sources be used in automotive, as well as stationary applications produce ultrapure water and heat as a by-products.
+But hydrogen can also be produced by electrolysis of water, using renewables, and so act as an energy storage for the electricity used to split water molecules.
+This can successfully provide backup to even out the intermittent nature of these energy sources, producing ultrapure water and heat as a by-products.

 One of the largest advantages to PEM electrolysis is its ability to operate at high current densities.
 This can result in reduced operational costs, especially for systems coupled with very dynamic energy sources such as wind and solar, where sudden spikes in energy input would otherwise result in uncaptured energy.
 The polymer electrolyte allows the PEM electrolyser to operate with a very thin membrane (~100-200 μm) while still allowing high pressures, resulting in low ohmic losses, primarily caused by the conduction of protons across the membrane (0.1 S/cm) and a compressed hydrogen output.

 The polymer electrolyte membrane, due to its solid structure, exhibits a low gas crossover rate resulting in very high product gas purity.
 Maintaining a high gas purity is important for storage safety and for the direct usage in a fuel cell.
 The safety limits for H2 in O2 are at standard conditions 4 mol-% H2 in O2.